ExpediaGroup/beeju/README.md

 To any test classes using the Beeju rules, add the class annotation `@EnableRuleMigrationSupport`.
 No further changes are needed to move your JUnit4 tests to JUnit5.

-## ThriftHiveMetaStoreJUnitRule
+## ThriftHiveMetaStoreJUnitRule and Extension
 This rule creates an in-memory Hive database and a Thrift Hive Metastore service on top of this.
 This can then be used to perform Hive Thrift API calls in a test.
 The rule exposes a Thrift URI that can be injected into the class under test and a Hive Metastore Client which can be used for data setup and assertions.

-Example usage: Class under test creates a table via the Hive Metastore Thrift API.
+Example @Rule usage: Class under test creates a table via the Hive Metastore Thrift API.

     @Rule
     public ThriftHiveMetaStoreJUnitRule hive = new ThriftHiveMetaStoreJUnitRule("foo_db");